[Moderate revision–posted 1/18/24 (replaces 7/19/22 edition)]

 a.
 The decision to cancel a TTU program for any period of time can have serious consequences and should be considered carefully in view of how the cancellation will affect other TTU international programs.
 The Director of Study Abroad and the VPIA must be consulted in the decision to cancel a program.
 See OP 34.20, Study Abroad Programs, for procedures.

 b.
 Faculty leaders must notify TTU Study Abroad immediately when any type of emergency occurs, as TTU Study Abroad and the OIA are responsible for coordinating the response to emergency situations.

 a.
 To better serve Texas Tech students, each program should provide an opportunity for students to evaluate the program in terms of content, location, excursions, value for money spent, etc. The Study Abroad Office will provide a voluntary evaluation within the online student application system.
 The results of the voluntary student evaluation will be shared with the faculty leader(s) and/or respective department chairs and deans following the completion of the program.
-Despite the Study Abroad Office's inclusion of an evaluation, the faculty leader(s) should also consider implementing an evaluation process to gather feedback which should be used to inform future programmatic decisions.
+Despite the Study Abroad Office's inclusion of an evaluation, the faculty leader(s) should also consider implementing an evaluation process to gather feedback that should be used to inform future programmatic decisions.

 b.
 Faculty will be given the opportunity to evaluate the program itself, the support provided by TTU Study Abroad, and the OIA, third-party providers, or the TTU Center in Sevilla and offer suggestions for future changes.

 04 Audit Services